dpawlows/ComputationalPhysics/lessons/L8/laplace.rst

 Higher-order methods
 --------------------

 Generally, Jacobi Relaxation is a very conservative, and thus inefficient, algorithm.
-In fact, if a toy 2D problem has $L$ points on each side, then the number of iterations required for a given level of convergence goes as $L^2$.
+In fact, if a toy 2D problem has :math:`L` points on each side, then the number of iterations required for a given level of convergence goes as :math:`L^2`.
 In other words, if we increase the number of grid points by a factor of 2, then the computational effort is increased by a factor of
 4. We can get a small amount of improvement by using new information about the function as it becomes available.
 For example, Jacobi Relaxation for a 2-D problem can be expressed in slightly more detail as: